The Curriculum at Two Moors Primary School

 At KS2 Children have the opportunity to learn a range of other instruments.
 Peripatetic music teachers give lessons in a variety of instruments including piano, clarinet, trumpet, violin, drums and guitar as required.
 These are additional and optional activities for which parents have to meet the costs of tutoring and, possibly, purchase and hire of instruments.
 Details are sent out each year or may be obtained from the office.

-Physical Education, Outdoor Pursuits and Extra Curricular Sport
+Physical Education (Real PE), Outdoor Pursuits, Extra Curricular Sport

 Children are taught a range of sporting activities by their class teacher or a sports coach both during and beyond the school day.
 In addition to the statutory PE curriculum, (striking and fielding, gymnastics, dance, athletics, net and ball games and swimming) pupils are offered additional opportunities through clubs and after school activities such as football, netball, and cricket and through local leagues and festivals.
 Children participate in the annual Wilcombe Wobbler (an inter-schools cross country) and the Exmoor Challenge (inter-schools sixteen mile walk).

 Each class has the opportunity to swim during the summer term.

 In addition to PE lessons that develop teamwork, children experience activities such as orienteering and problem solving in an outdoor setting.

 Children in Years 4/5/6 have further opportunities during residential programmes.

 At Two Moors Primary School, we teach Personal, Social, Health Education as a whole-school approach to underpin children’s development as people and because we believe that this also supports their learning capacity.

 The Jigsaw Programme offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.